yuv9799/localRepo/README.md

 # localRepo
-second repository in order to check the things like add,commit,push
+second repository in order to check the things like add,commit,push.this is a new repo .